Greece Moments Greece Moments

 Buka Cocktail Bar

-When you climb the long staircase behind the Buka Cocktail Bar you can climb a magnificent view of the windmills and Chora.
-By the way, we had our accommodation above the windmills – and what can we say: Waking up with this dream view was an absolute highlight!
+When you climb the long staircase behind the Buka Cocktail Bar, you are rewarded with a magnificent view of the windmills and Chora.
+By the way, we had our accommodation above the windmills – and what can we say: waking up to this dream view was an absolute highlight!
 You can find more tips like this in our Dodecanese travel guide, which includes a chapter on Astypalea.

 Dodecanese Islandhopping – Guide with 12 Islands